T

 landmark

-A picturesque canal lined with historic stone warehouses, now home to shops and restaurants.
-It's the most famous sight in Otaru and a beautiful place for a stroll.
+A picturesque canal lined with historic stone warehouses, now home to shops, cafes, and restaurants.
+It's especially charming in the evening when gas lamps are lit.

 2. Midday